Coalgebraic Semantics for Nominal Automata: Coalgebraic Language Semantics

 We begin by recalling a few fact about liftings of functors to Eilenberg-Moore categories. \begin{rem} Let $G$ be a functor and $(T,\eta,\mu)$ be a monad on the category $\C$. \begin{enumerate} \item The \emph{Eilenberg-Moore} category $\EM T$ consists of algebras $(A,a)$ for $T$, that is, pairs formed by an object $A$ and a morphism $a\colon TA \to A$ such that $a\cdot \eta_A=\id_A$ and $a \cdot \mu_A = a \cdot Ta$.
 A morphism in $\EM T$ from $(A,a)$ to $(B,b)$ is a morphism $h\colon A \to B$ of $\C$ such that $h \cdot a = b \cdot Th$.
 We write $U\colon \EM T \to \C$ for the forgetful functor mapping an algebra $(A,a)$ to its underlying object $A$.

 \item A \emph{lifting} of $G$ is an endofunctor $\hatG \colon \EM T \to \EM T$ such that $GU = U\hatG$.
-As shown by Applegate~\cite{Applegate65} (see also Johnstone~\cite{Johnstone75}), liftings of $G$ to $\EM T$ are in bijective correspondence with distributive laws of $T$ over $F$.
+As shown by Applegate~\cite{Applegate65} (see also Johnstone~\cite{Johnstone75}), liftings of $G$ to $\EM T$ are in bijective correspondence with distributive laws of $T$ over $G$.
 The latter are natural transformations $\lambda\colon TG \to GT$ compatible with the monad structure:

-\item Suppose that $G$ has the lifting $\hatG$ on $\EM T$ via the distributive law $\lambda$.
+\item Suppose that $G$ has a terminal coalgebra $(\nu G, \tau)$ and the lifting $\hatG$ on $\EM T$ via the distributive law $\lambda$.
 It follows from the work of Turi and Plotkin~\cite{TuriP97} (see also Bartels~\cite[Thm.~3.2.3]{Bartels04}) that the terminal coalgebra for $G$ lifts to a terminal coalgebra for $\hatG$.
 In fact, one obtains a canonical structure of a $T$-algebra on $\nu G$ by taking the unique coalgebra homomorphism $\alpha$ in the diagram below:

 It is then easy to prove that $\alpha$ is indeed the structure of an algebra for $T$ and that $\ter\colon \nu G \to G(\nu G)$ is a homomorphism of Eilenberg-Moore algebras (in fact, this is expressed by the commutativity of the above diagram).
 Moreover, $(\nu G, \ter)$ is the terminal $\hatG$-coalgebra. \end{enumerate} \end{rem}